 Mary Ellen & Paul

-- Beautiful natural and wilderness areas nearby.
+- Spectacular natural and wilderness areas nearby.

 - Dark skies at night.